haslo/devin_blockchain/protocol.md

 }
 ```

-Note that the transaction follows the transacation spec from earlier in this document.
+Note that the transaction follows the transaction spec from earlier in this document.

 #### Find Nodes